babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.Cells Cloud SDK for .NET.md

-# .NET REST API for Spreadsheet Processing in Cloud
+# .NET Cloud SDK for Spreadsheet Processing in the Cloud

 This Cloud SDK enhances your C#, ASP.NET, & other .NET cloud-based apps to [process & manipulate Microsoft Excel spreadsheets](https://products.aspose.cloud/cells/net) in the cloud, without MS Office.